 To compliment a home-educating approach we have our Dandelion Den:

-1. Children (up to 7 years) can attend the Den at both sites (Aylsham & Eaton) from 9am-2pm, every Tuesday.
+1. Children (up to 7 years) can attend the Den at Aylsham from 9am-2pm, every Tuesday.

 The sessions are managed by qualified teachers who create an exciting day in the wilderness of woods and heathland.
 Children are free to choose from a range of planned activities, or free to engage in child-led/self-directed activities, improve tool use, play team games, and learn new skills, all under the supervision of experienced teachers/forest school practitioners.
 Children take part in a wide range of forest school activities, and all participate in philosophy around the fire at lunch.
 A packed lunch is bought from home, but a warm snack is provided by us.